 The IN-CSE uses the pre-provisioned 3GPP QoS information to translate oneM2M QoS parameters defined in <e2eQosSession> resources into the QoS parameters defined by the MNO and used over the SCEF T8 interface.

-Step 1: An AE or CSE sends a <e2eQosSession> CREATE/UPDATE request to the IN-CSE.
+Step 1: An AE or CSE sends a <e2eQosSession> CREATE/UPDATE request to the IN-CSE

 The <e2eQosSession> CREATE/UPDATE request includes the following information:

-To parameter shall be configured with the Resource-ID of an <AE>, <remoteCSE> or <CSEBase> resource hosted by the IN-CSE
+To parameter shall be configured with the Resource-ID of an <AE>, <remoteCSE> or <CSEBase> resource hosted by the IN-CSE.

-From parameter shall be configured with the AE-ID or CSE-ID of the Originator
+From parameter shall be configured with the AE-ID or CSE-ID of the Originator.

-NOTE: The Originator of the <e2eQosSession> CREATE/UPDATE request may be an entity specified in the sessionEndpoints attribute.
+NOTE 1: The Originator of the <e2eQosSession> CREATE/UPDATE request may be an entity specified in the sessionEndpoints attribute.
 Alternatively, it may be a different entity.